 KevRoc: All my handicapping now is what we use with the dynamic.
 I’ve been going back and forth with static objects.
 I’m using mostly all dynamic stuff now.

 The filters are set up for, depending on the track of course because you have your Delta and your Charlestown with the small tracks, but generally speaking everything I look at is within a half a furlong.
 So if it’s a mile long race I’ll be looking at anything between seven and a half to eight and a half to narrow that part down.

 Dave: Would you say pace is a big part of your handicapping?

 KevRoc: Yes.
 I would say so.
 That’s why I think that a lot of my game is hard to play when I’m not at the computer.
 I can’t do it the night before.
 Late scratches could kill the pace.
 I could make selections beforehand and then I’m dead because I have to re-handicap the whole race.

 Dave: Before we move on, let me ask you this.
 When you look at tournament play, do you see the kind of potential for making significant money in tournament play?

 KevRoc: Oh absolutely.
 Not only in big ones, that’s the obvious one.
 What did the NHC winner just win just past January?
 Eight hundred thousand?

 Dave: Well obviously in the big tournaments.
 I’ve had a couple of clients that have hit the Breeders Cup challenge.

-What I mean in terms of day to day play, do you see that as having potential for you eventually.
-Maybe not today, or even this year, but do you see that as having potential for making a significant income?
+What I mean in terms of day to day play, do you see that as having a potential for you eventually?
+Maybe not today, or even this year, but do you see that as having the potential for making a significant income?